 Skip to main content

-Annotations allow you to manually add scores, labels, and contextual information to your traces and spans.
-This is useful for human-in-the-loop evaluation, debugging, and creating training datasets from production data.
+Annotations allow you to manually add scores, labels, and contextual information to traces and spans.
+Use them for human-in-the-loop evaluation, debugging, and creating training datasets from production data.
 Annotations

-Annotations are manual evaluations that you can add to any span in your traces.
-Unlike automated evaluations that run programmatically, annotations are created by team members directly in the AgentMark dashboard.
+Annotations are manual evaluations added to spans in your traces.
+Unlike automated evaluations that run during experiments, annotations are created by team members directly in the AgentMark dashboard.
 Each annotation contains:

 Use Cases